emmercm/igir/docs/usage/hardware/mister.md

 ## ROMs

-`igir` has support for replaceable "tokens" in the `--output` option.
+`igir` has support for replaceable "tokens" in the `--output <path>` option.
 This makes it easier to sort ROMs on devices that have an expected directory structure.
 The `{mister}` token exists to help sort ROMs on the MiSTer.
 See the [replaceable tokens page](../../output/tokens.md) for more information.

 This token can be used to reference each core's specific directory in the MiSTer's `games` directory.